lajanugen/OPTInference/README.md

 ## Notes
-- The jupyter notebook `OPT175B` can be used to run inference on the 175B model (in half precision)
+- The jupyter notebook `OPT175B` can be used to run inference on the 175B model
 - This uses model parallelism and splits the model into 9 A100 GPUs
 - The notebook should be runnable on the server after installing the dependencies below
 - The notebook reads model weights from `/home/llajan/OPT-175B-HF`